-One of the oldest and most famous wildlife parks in Kenya is called the Tsavo National Park and must be added to your bucket list.
+One of the oldest and most famous wildlife parks in Kenya is called the Tsavo National Park.
 Besides being the oldest National Park it is also one of the world's largest nature parks.
-With vast steppes and beautiful wildlife, such as elephants, giraffes and lions.
-This park is a must see.
-The park is mountainous and green, you will find lakes, marshes, water sources, large open plains, steep mountains and volcanic rocks.
-As far as wildlife is concerned, you encounter large mammals and many birds.
+With vast steppes and beautiful wildlife, such as elephants, giraffes, lions and many birds it is also one of the most spectacular parks of the country.
+The park is mountainous and you will find lakes, marshes, water sources, large open plains, steep mountains and volcanic rocks.

 Tsavo East or Tsavo West?
 Both parts of the nature park each have their own unique characteristics.
 Where Tsavo East is known for its beautiful vast savannah landscape, Tsavo West is generally seen as rougher, because of the many rock formations and dried up lava.
 Tsavo West also differs in terms of nature from Tsavo East due to the presence of more hills and denser vegetation.
 This makes it more difficult to spot animals, but the landscape is also more photogenic.
 Tsavo West is wetter than the dry Tsavo East, with various marshes, Lake Jipe and the Mzima Springs.

 Both Tsavo East and West are ideal for those who love seclusion and want to explore the wilderness without meeting other people.
 Lodges and tent camps are more remote and can be reached after a long car journey or by (charter) aircraft.
 Many lodges and camps organize safaris by 4x4 and on foot.
 Of the two parks, Tsavo East is the most remote and least visited.